Rheumatoid Arthritis: A Root-Cause Approach to Whole-Body Healing

 6. Environmental Toxins

-Long-term exposure to environmental toxins like air pollution, heavy metals, and industrial chemicals has been linked to increased risk of RA (Ma et al., 2022).
+Long-term exposure to environmental toxins, such as air pollution, heavy metals, and industrial chemicals, has been linked to an increased risk of RA (Ma et al., 2022).
 These exposures may overstimulate or confuse the immune system, especially when detoxification pathways are sluggish.

-Supporting the body’s natural detoxification systems, especially liver and gut, is an important part of a whole-body health plan (Barouki et al., 2012).
+Supporting the body’s natural detoxification systems, particularly the liver and gut, is an essential component of a comprehensive whole-body health plan (Barouki et al., 2012).

 Rheumatoid Arthritis Root Cause Approach